-The new cyber law that went into effect in March 2018 provides broad powers to the Commissioner of Cybersecurity and other officials who will be appointed by him or by the relevant minister.
-The delegated powers facilitate the gathering of information, investigation, sharing of information, among other things.
-The law establishes requirements with regard to cyber security of infrastructures in the maritime sector that have been defined as essential, such as monitoring and management of shipping, operation of various types of terminals, refueling infrastructure, rescue operations, etc.
+The Cybersecurity Act that went into effect in August 2018 provides broad powers to the Commissioner of Cybersecurity and other officials appointed by the commissioner or by the relevant minister.
+The delegated powers facilitate the gathering and sharing of information, investigation and more.
+The law establishes cyber security requirements for essential infrastructure in the maritime sector.
+This includes infrastructure for monitoring and managing shipping, the operation of various types of terminals, refueling infrastructure, rescue operations and more.

-The maritime cyber research program, which focuses on the protection of shipboard systems, will be carried out through cooperation between the MPA, institutions of higher education in Singapore and the Singapore Maritime Institute (SMI).
+The Maritime Cybersecurity Research Program, which focuses on the protection of shipboard systems, will be carried out through cooperation between the MPA, institutions of higher education in Singapore and the Singapore Maritime Institute (SMI).

-There is international cooperation between Singapore and other countries which includes the sharing of professional information on the protection of infrastructures.
-For example, in 2016 a memorandum on cyber security cooperation was signed with Netherlands.
-Another example is the hosting of an international forum for Safety of Navigation and environmental protection in the Singapore and Malacca Straits, which includes cyber security.
+International collaboration between Singapore and other countries also includes the sharing of professional information on the protection of infrastructure.
+For example, a memorandum on cyber security cooperation was signed with the Netherlands in 2016.
+Another example is the hosting of an international forum for safety of navigation and environmental protection in the Singapore and Malacca Straits, which also addresses cyber security.
 The MPA is planning to establish international cooperation between parallel authorities with the goal of sharing information on threats and cyber events.

-National cyber exercises that are managed by the Cyber Security Agency of Singapore included the maritime sector in 2017 and 2019.
-The exercises tested the resilience of the maritime sector to a variety of cyber scenarios, among others.
+The maritime sector was included in national cyber exercises managed by the Cyber Security Agency of Singapore in 2017 and 2019.
+The exercises tested the resilience of the maritime sector in a variety of cyber scenarios.
 The simulations included other critical sectors, with the goal of testing the preparedness for major cyber events, including inter-sectoral cooperation.

-The maritime sector in Netherland – the Rotterdam and Amsterdam ports
+The maritime sector in the Netherlands – the Rotterdam and Amsterdam ports

-The Netherland Network and Information Systems Security Act went into effect in 2018 and it relates to the EU NIS directive (Directive (EU) 2016/1148).
+The Netherlands’ Network and Information Systems Security Act, pursuant to the European Union’s NIS Directive (EU) 2016/1148, went into effect in 2018.
 The law requires providers of an essential service, including those in the maritime sector, to meet cyber security requirements.
-It delegates power to the government ministries as set out in the law or to the national Computer Security Incident Response Team (CSIRT), according to the circumstances, to require reporting on cyber events.
+It authorizes government ministries or the national Computer Security Incident Response Team (CSIRT), according to the circumstances, to require reporting on cyber events.
 Additional delegated powers relate to investigation, auditing, sanctions, etc.

-The port of Rotterdam is ranked first in Europe with respect to volume of container traffic and eleventh in the world.
-The port is an important component in Netherland’s economy and in Europe’s commercial maritime traffic.
-In 2017, almost half, by cargo weight, of the commercial traffic in the port served Europe and about one-quarter served Asia.
-The port is defined as provider of an essential service according to a 2018 law and as a result it is obligated to fulfill a number of cyber security requirements..
+The Port of Rotterdam is ranked first in Europe in volume of container traffic and eleventh in the world.
+The port is an important component in the Netherlands’ economy and in Europe’s commercial maritime traffic.
+In 2017, almost half of the commercial traffic in the port (by cargo weight) served Europe and about one quarter served Asia.
+A law enacted in 2018 defines the port as a provider of an essential service, thus obligating it to fulfill a number of cyber security requirements.

-The port operates in cooperation with the National Cyber Security Center (NCSC).
-A number of cyber security bodies have been created in the port.
-One example is a cyber notification desk that receives reports of major cyber events day and which has been operating as part of the port’s operations center since 2018.
+The port operates in cooperation with the country’s National Cyber Security Center (NCSC).
+Several cyber security bodies have been created at the port.
+One example is a cyber notification desk that receives reports of major cyber events; the desk has been operating as part of the port’s operations center since 2018.
 Companies operating in the port that are subject to the ISPS code or EU regulations are required to report major cyber events to the notification desk and in some cases to other entities as well.
-These events relate to situations that have effect on the security of traffic in the port, entries and exists of ships and the implementation of the port security plan.
+These events relate to situations that affect the security of traffic in the port, the entry and exit of ships, and the implementation of the port security plan.